ScalablyTyped/Converter/docs/devel/running.md

 | `-scala212`           | Build libraries with Scala 2.12 instead of 2.13
 | `-scalajs06`          | Build libraries with Scala.js 0.6 instead of 1
 | `-offline`            | Skip pulling newest DefinitelyTyped and running `npm update`
-| `-parallel`           | Faster, but with some [issues](https://github.com/oyvindberg/ScalablyTypedConverter/issues/74).
-May deadlock or produce unrepeatable builds for now
 | `-pedantic`           | Make the converter more strict.
 Most things don't work yet in this mode
 | `-publish`            | Publish to bintray.
 You'll need credentials in `~/.bintray/.credentials`
 | `-softWrites`         | Will only write changed/deleted files.
 This is essential if you want to keep ScalablyTyped products open in an IDE to avoid reindexing the world.